tudormunteanu/exercise/readme.md

 Due to the very rudimentary HTTP server, URL routing is not as powerful as in Flask or Django.
 This can be improved, if required.

-Since no database is used, the Storage class is only storing data in memory.
+Since no persistent database is used, the Storage class is only storing data in memory.
 Once the server is shut down, the created orders disappear.

 # Docker